-Figure 131 presents the average trip costs for American Samoa troll trips from 2009-2022 (adjusted to 2022 dollars).
+Figure 131 presents the average trip costs for American Samoa troll trips, 2009 to 2022 (adjusted to 2022 dollars).
 Supporting data for Figure 131 are presented in Table A-117.
 In general, the fishing costs of an average troll trip slightly declined during the period of 2011-2016, mainly as a result of the decrease of fuel costs.
 Since 2017, fuel cost has risen in general primarily due to fuel price increases.
-The trip cost in 2022 decreased mainly due to decreased in fuel usage per trip even as the fuel price increased.
+The trip cost in 2022 went down mainly due to fuel usage per trip decreased, even the fuel price increased.

 Figure 131.
-Average trip costs for American Samoa trolling trips from adjusted to 2022 dollars Data sourced from Chan and Pan (2019a). \ Confidential data.
+Average trip costs for American Samoa trolling trips from adjusted to 2022 dollars1 Data sourced from Chan and Pan (2019a).
+Confidential data.